akloss/differentiable_filters/README.md

 Implements the Extended Kalman filter, the Unscented Kalman filter, a sampling based Unscented Kalman filter and the Particle filter as differentiable recurrent network layers.

+Under "contexts", the three example tasks used in the paper with their specific implementations for process and sensor model as well as noise models can be found.

+Look at filter_network.py to see how a context and a differentiable filter (DF) can be combined into an instance of tf.keras.Model.

 ## Disclaimer: Work in progress
 This initial release mainly contains the code as it was used to produce the results in the paper.
 Upcoming releases will include an easier-to-use minimal example and a port to tensorflow 2.